Certificate of International and Intercultural Competence (CIIC)

 The recognition of language courses at the Foreign Language Institute (IFS) of HKA is possible without any problems.
 Likewise, Language courses offered at other universities can be recognized as well for TB 3 by submitting qualified proof (e.g. Transcript of Records).
 If language courses are offered by other institutions than universities, it has to be clarified on a case-by-case basis, whether a recognition for the CIIC is possible or not.

 In order to receive credit for language courses/programs in TB 3 you must provide written proof of at least 3 CP or 90 hours workload.
-If you would like to put your focus of the CIIC on language competence, you can take up to 9 CP in elective 3.
+If you would like to put your focus of the CIIC on language proficiency, you can take up to 9 CP in elective 3.

 Examples for TB 3: